And I wanted to, I don't normally have a show for tonight.

 Okay, what kind of your cynicism, as in the school of philosophy, right?

-The philosophical school of thoughts and as well as.
+The philosophical school of thought, cynicism?

-So I don't even know if you're talking about the school of thought or the general concept of cynicism.
+I don't even know if you're talking about the school of thought or the general concept of cynicism.

-Continue on the topic of philosophy and and assume, right, that we're talking about the school of thought, cynicism.
+Continue on the topic of philosophy and assume, right, that we're talking about the school of thought, cynicism.

 Otherwise, I'll bid you a good night and move on to somebody else.